berkeley-scf/berkeley-scf.github.io/servers/cluster.md

 The SCF operates a Linux cluster as our primary resource for users for computational jobs.

-The cluster is managed by the SLURM queueing software.
-SLURM provides a standard batch queueing system through which users submit jobs to the cluster.
-Jobs are typically submitted to SLURM using a user-defined shell script that executes one's application code.
+The cluster is managed by the Slurm queueing software.
+Slurm provides a standard batch queueing system through which users submit jobs to the cluster.
+Jobs are typically submitted to Slurm using a user-defined shell script that executes one's application code.
 Interactive use is also an option.
 Users may also query the cluster to see job status.
 As currently set up, the cluster is designed for processing single-core and